georgeboghez/CLEF2020-CheckThat-Lab-Team5/report_11th_laboratory.md

 ## Placinta Radu:
 -   Completed this week:
 	- Added a POST request (along with Razvan) in order to send the number of new tweets to Alexandru Oloieri's module
+	- Added multi-threading along with George, Razvan and Teofil.
 	- Cleaned up, rearranged the code

 -   Plans for next week: